Dry Weather Forecast For City In Bahawalpur - UrduPoint

 Dry Weather Forecast For City In Bahawalpur

-The Met Office has forecast a dry weather for Bahawalpur during next 24 hours
+The Met Office has forecast a dry weather for Bahawalpur for the next 24 hours

-BAHAWALPUR, (UrduPoint / Pakistan Point News - 16th Sep, 2019 ) :The Met Office has forecast a dry weather for Bahawalpur during next 24 hours.
+BAHAWALPUR, (UrduPoint / Pakistan Point News - 18th Sep, 2019 ) :The Met Office has forecast a dry weather for Bahawalpur for the next 24 hours.

 The Met Office has also forecast a dry weather for other parts of the region during next 24 hours.